Paris Jackson Not Engaged Despite Wearing Matching Rings With Boyfriend Gabriel Glenn

 Happy Birthday BB Gurl!!! ???????? what a crazy beautiful strange trip around the sun it has been.
 My sun rises and sets with you.
 You're my moon, my everything.
 It has been the greatest honor and pleasure to share my heart, soul, dreams & bed with you.
 Thank you for showing me what unconditional love really is, you make me a better man & musician than I could ever hope to be.
 You put the words in my head, the melodies in my heart.
 One birthday together down, a lifetime to go.
 Here's to you doll, our family & our fur babies. ????
 Love you most with butter and toast. ????
 Always -GG

-But based on their public displays of affection on social media, it looks like Paris and Gabriel will be together for a while but whether they get married in the future remains to be seen.
+Based on their public displays of affection on social media, it looks like Paris and Gabriel will be together for a while.
+Whether they get married in the future remains to be seen.